annadotconnor/configure-ad/README.md

 <img src="https://i.imgur.com/l80VsD3.png">
 </p>
 <p>
 "labuser" is the generic sign in I created during the Azure VM installation process.
-We will proceed with resigning into our Domain Controller with the credentials of our new domain.
+We will proceed with re-signing into our Domain Controller with the credentials of our new domain.
 Click More Choices to change the login options.
 </p>
 <br><br>